-Inverleith has clear associations with the boom period in suburban Melbourne in the late 1880s and early 1890s.
-In this period extensive tracts of land in Malvern were subdivided into suburban residential estates and allotments were purchased for the construction of middle-class housing.
+Coimboon has clear associations with the boom period in suburban Melbourne in the late 1880s and early 1890s.
+In this period, extensive tracts of land in Malvern were subdivided into suburban residential estates, and allotments were purchased for the construction of middle-class housing.
 This house is one of a group of ten similarly detailed houses built on neighbouring allotments in Stanhope Street to illustrate this boom period of development (Criterion A).

-Inverleith is a fine and highly intact representative example of a Victorian middle-class house from the late 1880s.
+Coimboon is a fine and highly intact representative example of a Victorian middle-class house from the late 1880s.
 The house strongly reflects the boom period Italianate style popular in the 1880s and 1890s in Malvern and across Melbourne more broadly.
-The asymmetrical front elevation of polychromatic brickwork, with highly decorative balustraded parapet, elaborate central pediment and cornice frieze, is typical of the style (Criterion D).
+The asymmetrical front elevation, with highly decorative balustraded parapet, elaborate central pediment and cornice frieze, is typical of the style (Criterion D).

-Inverleith is a carefully designed and well-resolved example of a Victorian Italianate house.
-The asymmetrical front elevation with projecting polygonal bay, and the profusion of decorative classical architectural elements, including balustraded parapet with name plate, shell and mask motifs, acroteria, and cornice with dentilled frieze with vermiculated panels and patera, presents a picture sque composition of this architectural style (Criterion E).
+Coimboon is a carefully designed and well-resolved example of a Victorian Italianate house.
+The asymmetrical front elevation with projecting polygonal bay, and the profusion of decorative classical architectural elements, including balustrading, shell and mask motifs, acroteria, consoles and patera, presents a picturesque composition of this architectural style.
+(Criterion E).

-Primary source:
+Primary sources: